jimthill/skills-github-pages/index.md

 ---
-title: Projects I have been working on
+Jim's Blog: Projects I have been working on
 ---
-This is how I want my page to look